UKHomeOffice/lev-api-spec/assets/sections/life-event-verification-lev-api/templates/guides/Mock.md

 In a terminal:

-* Start a shell in a running docker container.
+* Start a shell in a running docker container:

 ```bash
 docker exec -it  lev-api-mock
 ```

-* List the files within the mock directory
+* List the files within the mock directory:

 ```bash
 ls mock/